Royal Windsor Roller Derby

-Royal Windsor Roller Derby (RWRD) is a flat track roller derby league based in Berkshire, England.
-Founded in 2007 as Royal Windsor Roller Girls, RWRD was Berkshire's first roller derby league, and one of the first in the UK.
-The league trains in Ascot and plays its home games at Windsor Leisure Centre.
+Royal Windsor Roller Derby (RWRD) was a flat track roller derby league based in Berkshire, England.
+Founded in 2007 as Royal Windsor Roller Girls, RWRD was Berkshire's first roller derby league and one of the first in the UK.
+The league trained in Ascot and played its home games at Windsor Leisure Centre.

-RWRD is a member of the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA).
+RWRD was a member of the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA).

+The team announced it had played its last game on 5 November 2023.

 League Structure

-RWRD has two travel teams who compete with teams from other leagues:
+RWRD had two travel teams who competed with teams from other leagues: